 I have received several requests or just questions regarding a process called discovery.
 Discovery is a process that once the case is initiated, in some instances, there is some pre-suit discovery that’s allowed.
-Discovery is the process that when you file a lawsuit, you’re allowed to ask the other side for information.

 It could be in the form of documents and recordings.
 It could also be written information, written questions that you provide to them, and they are required to respond within the timeframe provided by the local rules in whichever court jurisdiction that you’re a part of.

 A motion to compel in Florida law becomes necessary when one party does not adequately respond to discovery requests.
 This lack of response can take various forms.
 For instance, a party may outright ignore the requests, provide incomplete or evasive answers, or refuse to produce documents without a valid legal basis.

 Filing a motion to compel is a legal remedy to enforce compliance with these requests.
 It’s a critical step in ensuring that all relevant information and evidence are accessible for a fair trial.
 This motion essentially asks the court to intervene and order the non-compliant party to fulfill their discovery obligations as per the established rules and procedures.
 Failure to comply with such a court order can lead to significant legal consequences for the non-responsive party.

 Florida law mandates an attempt to resolve discovery disputes informally before filing a motion to compel.
 This ‘conferment’ should be a good-faith effort to negotiate and is a prerequisite for the motion’s consideration by the court.

 In Florida law, before filing a motion to compel, it’s mandatory to attempt an informal resolution with the opposing party.
 This requirement, known as the conferment process, involves reaching out to the other side to discuss the issues surrounding the discovery requests.